opendocsg/slw-judgments-backfill/2013_SGCA_40/report.md

 _CRIMINAL PROCEDURE AND SENTENCING_ – _Habeas corpus_

-[LawNet Editorial Note: The decision from which this appeal arose is reported at [2012] 4 SLR 845.]
+[LawNet Editorial Note: The decision from which this appeal arose is reported at <span class="citation">[2012] 4 SLR 845</span>.]

 15 July 2013

 **V K Rajah JA (delivering the grounds of decision of the court):**

 1       These are four related criminal motions filed by two parties – Hia Soo Gan Benson (“Hia”) and Lim Kow Seng (“Seng”) – who had been committed to be extradited to the United States of America (“US”) to stand trial.
-Hia and Seng (collectively, “the Parties”) had earlier applied to the High Court for an order for review of detention pursuant to s 417 of the Criminal Procedure Code 2010 (Act No 15 of 2012) (“CPC 2010”) but their applications were dismissed by the High Court judge (“the Judge”) in _Wong Yuh Lan v Public Prosecutor and other matters_ [2012] 4 SLR 845 (“the Judgment”).
+Hia and Seng (collectively, “the Parties”) had earlier applied to the High Court for an order for review of detention pursuant to s 417 of the Criminal Procedure Code 2010 (Act No 15 of 2012) (“CPC 2010”) but their applications were dismissed by the High Court judge (“the Judge”) in _Wong Yuh Lan v Public Prosecutor and other matters_ <span class="citation">[2012] 4 SLR 845</span> (“the Judgment”).
 The criminal motions filed before us pertain to two preliminary issues: firstly, whether this Court has jurisdiction to hear an appeal against the Judgment; and secondly, whether leave to refer alleged questions of law of public interest under s 397(1) of CPC 2010 to this Court should be granted.

 2       We heard the Parties and the Prosecution on 6 November 2012.
 After considering their submissions, we dismissed all four criminal motions on 9 November 2012 on the basis that the Court of Appeal has no jurisdiction to hear an appeal against the Judgment and leave should not be granted for the Parties’ questions of law to be referred to the Court of Appeal under s 397(1) of CPC 2010.
 The Parties therefore remained to be extradited to the US.
 We now set out the detailed reasons for our decision.